erabhi95/SuperStore-Sales-Data-Analysis-using-Power-BI/README.md

 ![Sales Forecast](https://github.com/erabhi95/SuperStore-Sales-Data-Analysis-using-Power-BI/assets/159037337/440414ce-bca5-49e6-9c3b-190abaf56541)

 ### Data Sources
-The primary dataset used for this analysis are the 'SuperStore Sales dataset' excel data , containg detailed information about the sales made by the store.
+The primary dataset used for this analysis are the 'SuperStore Sales dataset' excel data , containing detailed information about the sales made by the store.

 ### Tools
 Microsoft Power BI